oroinc/documentation/user_guide/export_import.rst

   *"File is successfully imported"* message will appear when the import has finished.

-Once import is over the new entity instances will appear in the grid.
+Once import is over, the new entity records will appear in the grid.

 .. _user-guide-export: